-Transportation Policies: All adults driving youth as part of a Mountaineers program must be at least 21 years old, carry a valid US Drivers License, carry a minimum of \$300,000 in auto insurance, and have a driving history free of major violations.
+All adults driving youth as part of a Mountaineers program must be at least 21 years old, carry a valid US Drivers License, carry a minimum of \$300,000 in auto insurance, and have a driving history free of major violations.
 The Mountaineers will keep copies of drivers licenses, insurance policies and driving record on file.

-Note: To purchase a driving record, visit https://fortress.wa.gov/dol/dsdiadr/.
+Note: To purchase a driving record, visit https://secure.dol.wa.gov/home/.
 The process takes less than 5 minutes to complete.
 On the last screen, be sure to request an emailed record.
-Forward that email to joshg@mountaineers.org who will file the driver record and reimburse the cost for the driving record.
+Forward that email to your branch program manager who will file the driver record and reimburse the cost for the driving record.